 2. Protect Vision and Eye Health

-The antioxidants vitamin C, vitamin E and beta-carotene have all been shown to have positive effects on preventing macular degeneration, or age-related vision loss/blindness.
+The antioxidants vitamin C, vitamin E and beta-carotene have all been shown to have positive effects on preventing macular degeneration symptoms, or age-related vision loss/blindness.
 Many foods that provide these nutrients also supply antioxidants called lutein and zeaxanthin, nicknamed the eye vitamins, found in brightly colored foods like fruits and vegetables — especially leafy greens and types that are deep orange or yellow.

 These antioxidants are believed to be easily transported around the body, especially to the delicate parts of the eyes called the macula and the lens.
 In fact, there are more than 600 different types of carotenoids found in nature, but only about 20 make their way into the eyes.